LondonGophers/gophers.london/content/sponsors/index.md

 be interested in hosting us for a night please contact us at: [contact@gophers.london](mailto:contact@gophers.london).

 ## Can We Sponsor London Gophers Monetarily?
-We are currently still getting set up, since the post-pandemic restart so do not have a money sponsorship program in place, but plan to in the future.
+We are currently still getting set up ever since the post-pandemic restart so do not have a money sponsorship program in place, but plan to in the future.
 If you'd like to have a conversation about sponsoring London Gophers monetarily please contact us at:
 [contact@gophers.london](mailto:contact@gophers.london).